What is the Microblading Process? Pros and Cons Worth Knowing

 What they both have in common is that each process uses a handheld needle/blade that is used to etch the ink on your skin.
 And believe it or not, microblade needles are far thinner than your average tattoo artist’s smallest ones.

-What’s nice about that is that can you can choose a different eyebrow shape every couple of years, which works well with the ever-changing eyebrow trend!
-It also means if the technician made a mistake you know you don’t need to live with it forever!
+What’s nice about that is that you can choose a different eyebrow shape every couple of years, which works well with the ever-changing eyebrow trend!

 The Process